The Brand Continuum

 Predictive Processing is built on a simple principle: systems operate by comparing what they expect to happen with what actually happens.
 When the gap becomes too large, error accumulates faster than it can be corrected.

-This explains a key part of The Continuum:
+This explains a key part of The Brand Continuum:

-• When Activation rises and Interpretive Capacity does not, prediction errors multiply.
+• When Activation rises and Interpretive Capacity doesn’t, prediction errors multiply.

 • Small misinterpretations start compounding.